 - Week 2: Paper trade the system to confirm your understanding

-- Month 2: Consider adding weather and divisional overlays if comfortable
+- Month 2: Consider adding weather and divisional overlays once you're comfortable

-The most common mistake is jumping in too aggressively or trying to cherry-pick games based on personal handicapping.
-Trust the system's long-term mathematics - it's been proven over thousands of games.
+The most common mistake is jumping in too aggressively or cherry-picking games based on personal handicapping.
+Trust the long-term math — it's been proven over thousands of games.

-While sexy pitcher props and home run bets get all the attention, consistent MLB betting profit comes from exploiting persistent market inefficiencies like the bad-team-after-win system.
+While pitcher props and home run bets get the headlines, consistent MLB betting profit comes from exploiting persistent market patterns like this one.

-With nearly 3,000 games of historical data and not a single losing season since 2005, this approach offers something exceedingly rare in sports betting: a demonstrable, lasting edge that the average bettor can implement without sophisticated models or insider information.
+Nearly 3,000 games of data.
+Not a single losing season since 2005.
+And an approach any bettor can follow without sophisticated models or insider information.

-The next time you see the Pirates, Rockies, or another basement dweller sneak out a win, don't dismiss it as random variance.
-Instead, recognize it as your signal to find value on them the very next day.
-Your bankroll will thank you.
+The next time you see the Pirates, Rockies, or another basement dweller snag a win, don't dismiss it as random noise.
+That's your signal to find value on them the very next day.